P5vc/P5vc/README.md

 ### [PriveasyWebDesign](https://github.com/P5vc/PriveasyWebDesign "PriveasyWebDesign")

 **PriveasyWebDesign** is used to model our web pages in a static format, before converting them to Django templates and adding them to *PriveasyWebserverBackend*.
-This repository is useful for quickly testing changes in popular editors, and then easily serving those changes locally for instant review.
+This repository is useful for quickly testing changes in popular editors, and then easily serving those changes locally, for instant review.
 Because our official web pages are dynamic and optimized, there may be additional files for modeling various views, higher-quality resources, and plenty of filler text in this repository.
-If you're someone who loves webdesign (HTML, CSS, JS, Bootstrap, etc.), and you want to make changes to the site, this will be your best resource!
+If you're someone who loves web design (HTML, CSS, JS, Bootstrap, etc.), and you want to make changes to the site, this will be your best resource!

 ### [VPNServerBackend](https://github.com/P5vc/VPNServerBackend "VPNServerBackend")